HCL-TECH-SOFTWARE/connections-doc/v8-cr15/admin/admin/t_admin_dogear_replace_urls.md

     Example:

     ```sh
-    wsadmin>UrlService.findURLsToReplace('mycompany', 'w3\\.mycompany\\.com', 'www.mycompany.com', 'c:\\output.txt', 'c:\\log.txt')
+    wsadmin>UrlService.findURLsToReplace('example', 'w3\\.example\\.com', 'www.example.org', 'c:\\output.txt', 'c:\\log.txt')
     ```

-    This command scans all URLs containing the string 'mycompany' and matches them against the regular expression pattern "w3\\\\.mycompany\\\\.com".
-The "w3.mycompany.com" in the matching URLs will be replaced by "www.mycompany.com".
+    This command scans all URLs containing the string 'example' and matches them against the regular expression pattern "w3\\\\.example\\\\.com".
+The "w3.example.com" in the matching URLs will be replaced by "www.example.org".
 The matched URLs and the replacement URLs are printed into c:\\output.txt file.
 Log messages are printed to c:\\log.txt.

 5. To replace the URLs based on the contents of a file, enter this command: